ClickOnce and Authenticode

 Uninstall the application, and reinstall a new version with a valid certificate.

 Create a command-line assembly that updates the certificate.
-Step-by-step information about this process can be found at Microsoft Support Article 925521.

 - You can store certificates as a .pfx file on your file system, or you can store them inside of a key container.
 A user on a Windows domain can have a number of key containers.
 By default, MakeCert.exe will store certificates in your personal key container, unless you specify that it should save it to a .pfx instead.
 Mage.exe and MageUI.exe, the Windows SDK tools for creating ClickOnce deployments, enable you to use certificates stored in either fashion.